The elf wore winter away with a smile,

 ’cause Aunt Tildie knew he dreamed of the sky.

 He put on his boots and his tight fitting jerkin,

 then off to the forest where the pine trees

 where no one but he and one wise old owl

-were able to see, he had a small chest full
+were able to see, the elf kept a small chest